-If you’re reading is, chances are high that you’re coming back to Pokémon GO.
+If you’re reading is, chances are high that you’re a returning player coming back to Pokémon GO.
 Well, welcome back Trainer, let’s get you onboard as quickly as we can.
 In this guide, we’ll go over the features introduced in 2018, with references to Hub’s article where you can discover more about them.
 Brace yourself, it’s going to be a fun ride — Pokémon GO has changed a lot since last time you picked it up.

 P.S.
 This article heavily uses Andrew Goldfarb’s (IGN) now legendary Twitter thread about Pokémon GO, check it out!